trashi1998/CCDF_Analysis/README.md

 automated system which is used to train and update the algorithm to improve the fraud detection performance over time.

-### In this project we use misuse method and Random Forest Algorithm to train the genuine and scam
+### In this project we use some method and Random Forest Algorithm to train the genuine and scam
 behaviour characteristics.
 It is a classification algorithm based on the major probability of all base classifier.
 Its basically as supervised machine algorithm.
 Our main aim is towards training this algorithm over a classification based problem.
 Our project includes few technical steps –
 1) Preparation of data
 2) Training of the model